matloff/fastStat/README.md

 &beta;<sub>p</sub>

-for a p-predictor model, where t = (t<sub></sub>,...,t<sub>p</sub>)', a column vector; ' means matrix transpose..
+for a p-predictor model, where t = (t<sub></sub>,...,t<sub>p</sub>)', a column vector; ' means matrix transpose and the default for vectors is column form..

 in vector form, our assumption is